joetex/stream-racing-wheel/README.md

 Don't have 3 cameras to be showing wheel and pedals?
 This react application lets you connect to your G920 Racing Wheel and show a visual representation of the controls as an overlay.

+#### Update: 6/19/2021

+Added Max Rotation input field.
+Default was 900, which no one uses.

 ### Use Online

 [https://joetex.github.io/stream-racing-wheel/](https://joetex.github.io/stream-racing-wheel/)